MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 Users in your organization can accept or block incoming chats from people outside the organization.
 For details, see [Accept or block people outside your org who send you a chat](https://support.microsoft.com/office/4b5b917d-895a-4379-a204-a111b2e24f41).

-Note that these people from outside your organization won't have access to your teams, sites, or other Microsoft 365 resources.
+People from outside your organization won't have access to your teams, sites, or other Microsoft 365 resources.
 If you want them to have access to your teams and channels, see [Collaborate with guests in a team](/microsoft-365/solutions/collaborate-as-team) and [Collaborate with external participants in a shared channel](/microsoft-365/solutions/collaborate-teams-direct-connect).

 > [!NOTE]
 > Your users can add apps when they host meetings or chats with people outside your organization.
 They can also use apps shared by external users when they join meetings or chats hosted externally.
 The data policies of the hosting user's organization, as well as the data sharing practices of any third-party apps shared by that user's organization, are applied.
 [Learn more about use of apps by people outside your organization](apps-external-users.md).

 ## Related settings

-It's important to note that there are other settings in Teams—including guest access and anonymous access—that affect meetings with people outside your organization.
+There are other settings in Teams—including guest access and anonymous access—that affect meetings with people outside your organization.
 See [Plan for meetings with external participants in Microsoft Teams](plan-meetings-external-participants.md) for more information.

 The meeting lobby can control how people outside your organization join meetings.
 For more information, see [Control who can bypass the meeting lobby in Microsoft Teams](who-can-bypass-meeting-lobby.md) and [Configure the Microsoft Teams meeting lobby for sensitive meetings](configure-lobby-sensitive-meetings.md).